yojimbo87/ArangoDB-NET/docs/BasicUsage.md

 Once the operation is executed, returned data are contained within `ArangoResult` object which consists of following properties:

-- `Success` - boolean value indicating if the operation ended with success
+- `Success` - Determines whether the operation ended with success.
-- `StatusCode` - integer value of the operation response HTTP status code
+- `StatusCode` - Integer value of the operation response HTTP status code.
-- `Value` - generic object which type and value depends on performed operation
+- `Value` - Generic object which type and value depends on performed operation.
-- `Error` - if operation ended with failure, this property would contain instance of `ArangoError` object which contains further information about the error
+- `Error` - If operation ended with failure, this property would contain instance of `ArangoError` object which contains further information about the error.
-- `Extra` - `Dictionary<string, object>` which might contain additional information on performed operation
+- `Extra` - Document which might contain additional information on performed operation.

 ## ArangoError object

 In case of operation failure driver doesn't throw exceptions explicitely, but `ArangoResult` object `Error` property would contain instance of `ArangoError` object with following properties:

-- `StatusCode` - integer value of the operation response HTTP status code
+- `StatusCode` - Integer value of the operation response HTTP status code.
-- `Number` - integer value indicating [ArangoDB internal error code](https://docs.arangodb.com/ErrorCodes/README.html)
+- `Number` - Integer value indicating [ArangoDB internal error code](https://docs.arangodb.com/ErrorCodes/README.html).
-- `Message` - string value containing error description
+- `Message` - String value containing error description.
-- `Exception` - exception object with further information about failure
+- `Exception` - Exception object with further information about failure.

 ## JSON representation